Can a multi-tracer approach improve the constraints on the turnover scale at low redshift?: Conclusion

 Furthermore, we demonstrate that in this work, even just combining the DESI BGS with the high redshift LRG, ELG, QSO sample, we could improve the constraint on \(r_H\) and \(\Omega_m\) by \(25\%\) and \(46\%\), respectively, compared to only combining the high redshift LRG, ELG, and QSO samples.
 This is because the degeneracy direction between \(r_H\) and \(\Omega_m\) changes with the effective redshift.
 Therefore, adding the low-redshift sample can help break the degeneracy.
 Replacing DESI BGS with the combination of DESI BGS, 4HS redshifts, and SKA1-B2 could further improve the constraint on \(\Omega_m\) by \(30\%\) and \(r_H\) by 20\%.
 Finally, the combination of the DESI++ catalogue and SKA2-B2 can further improve this by 14\% and 27\% for \(\Omega_m\) and \(r_H\), respectively.
 We do caution, however, that despite combining multiple redshift samples, improving the constraints on \(\Omega_m\) and \(H_0\), we still would need to combine with other probes to break the degeneracy between these parameters.

 Overall, our results demonstrate that there is clear potential in constraining the turnover scale at $z<0.5$, and that this can be best achieved through a multi-tracer analysis.
-Since the HI power spectrum can also be measured at higher redshifts, for example, with SKA-Band 1, this finding is also applicable at higher redshifts.
+Since the HI power spectrum can also be measured at higher redshifts, for example, with SKA-Band 1.
+Therefore, a multi-tracer approach at high redshift with DESI and SKA Band 1 would be a natural extension of this paper.
+However, at high redshifts, we do not expect the benefits of a multi-tracer approach to be as apparent — both the DESI and SKA data individually will be quite constraining, and sample variance will not necessarily be the dominant error contribution to such measurements.
+Hence, we will leave it for future work to investigate applying the multi-tracer approach at higher redshifts.